Tylor Golden: Salford City

 On 31 August 2020, it was announced that Golden had joined the development squad of League Two side Salford City.
 He made his competitive début for the club on 9 September in an EFL Trophy game against Manchester United Under-21s.
 Golden made his Football League début on 26 September, playing the whole match and helping to keep a clean sheet in a 0–0 draw against Forest Green Rovers, and he received praise from manager Graham Alexander for his "flawless" performance.

 On 22 February 2021, Golden joined National League side Notts County on a one-month loan deal.
 He made only one appearance for County, against Oxford City in the FA Trophy, where he scored an own-goal and was criticised for his performance by County fans.
 During the match, Golden suffered an injury and eventually returned to Salford at the end of April without playing another match.

 He was released by Salford at the end of the 2021–22 season.

 FC Halifax Town

 In July 2022 he signed for FC Halifax Town.

 Style of play

 Former Salford manager Graham Alexander has described him as a player who sticks to his defensive tasks but who enjoys going forward and being directly involved in the game, as well as showing the "right enthusiasm and attitude towards the game".
-Neil Eardley, his manager at Notts County, said he was a player who would "run up and down that line as much as he physically can" and that he is "physically robust, puts himself about and defends for his life".
+Neal Ardley, his manager at Notts County, said he was a player who would "run up and down that line as much as he physically can" and that he is "physically robust, puts himself about and defends for his life".